George Herbert Stancer: Administrator and journalist

 The cycling importer and wholesaler, Ron Kitching, said of him: "He was a very proper gentleman; he never said a wrong word or got overheated."
 Stancer was awarded the Bidlake Memorial Prize, one of British cycling's top honours, in 1943.

 Memorials

-After his death, a trust fund was established to promote and encourage young cyclists.
+After Stancer's death, a trust fund was established to promote and encourage young cyclists.
 A national schools 10-mile time trial championship was instituted, adopted in 1970 by the Road Time Trials Council (today Cycling Time Trials).

-GHS leisure rides are promoted annually by Yorkshire Cycling Federation on a Sunday near his birthday.

-There is a seat commemorating Stancer in the F.T.
-Bidlake memorial garden at Girtford Bridge on the Great North Road near Sandy, Bedfordshire.
-Bidlake was at one time Stancer's tandem partner.